bitscon/wayfumo_bot/README.md

 # WAYFUMO Bot 🤖🔥

-WAYFUMO (**What Are You A F***ing Moron?**) is an automated savage roast bot that scrapes Reddit posts, summarizes them into savage roasts via your local Ollama AI, generates branded images, and posts them to X (Twitter).
+WAYFUMO (**What Are You A F***ing Moron?**) is an automated witty roast bot that scrapes Reddit posts, generates comedic roasts via your local Ollama AI, creates branded images with configurable generators, and posts them to social media platforms like X (Twitter) and TikTok.

 ---

 ## 🚀 Features

-✅ Scrapes top posts from **r/AmItheAsshole**
+✅ Scrapes posts from **r/AmItheAsshole**
-✅ Generates savage, short roasts using **local Ollama LLM**
+✅ Generates witty roasts using **local Ollama LLM**
-✅ Creates branded square images for social posting
+✅ Creates branded images with configurable **image generators**
-✅ Posts directly to your verified X account
+✅ Posts to X (Twitter) with media uploads
+✅ Modular architecture for adding **TikTok and other platforms**
+✅ Configurable platform toggles to enable/disable posting per platform
 ✅ Designed for **Linux (Debian)** environments
-✅ Easily extensible to Mastodon, Bluesky, YouTube Shorts, and IG Reels
+✅ Easily extensible for AI video generation or Shorts/Reels workflows

 ---